arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 }
 ```

-Upload the sketch from above to the Nicla Sense ME using the Arduino IDE.
+Upload the sketch above to the Nicla Sense ME using the Arduino IDE.

 ### Arduino IoT Cloud Setup

-To start using the Arduino IoT cloud, we first need to [log in or sign up](https://create.arduino.cc/iot/things) to Arduino.
+To start using the Arduino IoT cloud, we first need to [log in or sign up](https://create.arduino.cc/iot/things).

-Once in, it's time to configure your Portenta C33.
+Once in, it is time to configure your Portenta C33.
 For this, follow this [section](https://docs.arduino.cc/tutorials/portenta-c33/user-manual#arduino-iot-cloud) on the Portenta C33 user manual.

 With a Thing already created, add a variable, in this case, "temperature" float type.